 These principles apply at both IIMA meetings and social events.

 The purpose of IIMA's Code of Conduct is to ensure that the conduct of IIMA, its staff, contractors and its Members does not raise antitrust issues in any applicable jurisdiction.
 It is therefore an obligation of each IIMA Member, staff member and contractor to be familiar with this Code of Conduct and to abide by it.

 However, it is fundamental that none of the foregoing should deter membership in IIMA or discourage Members from participation in its activities.
 The courts (including the US Supreme Court) and antitrust enforcement authorities have recognised that legitimate trade and industry association activities can promote competition and efficiency.
 Furthermore, they can provide industry and public benefits, such as ensuring safety and protecting the environment.
 In addition, trade association activities can create a better and more informed marketplace, permitting individual Members to determine what makes business sense for themselves, the industry and the public at large.

-The following guidelines apply to all IIMA meetings, communications and other activities and should be observed and followed at all times.
-Any member who has any questions with respect to these guidelines or compliance with antitrust laws should in the first instance contact the Secretary who will obtain appropriate legal advice.
+IIMA's Code of Conduct applies to all IIMA meetings, communications and other activities and must be observed and followed at all times.
+Any member who has any questions with respect to these guidelines or compliance with antitrust laws should in the first instance contact the Secretary General who will obtain appropriate legal advice.

 © 2017 International Iron Metallics Association | powered by blue spark*